Benzocaine (On the skin)

 - Wash your hands with soap and water before and after you use this medicine.

-- To use the gel, first dry the affected area as much as possible.
+- Gel: First dry the affected area as much as possible.
 Apply a thin layer of gel and wait 60 seconds while it dries into a smooth film coating.
-Do not try to peel off the film coating.
-The film coating should stay on your skin until it falls off without your help.
-If you must remove the film coating, first apply another coat of gel, and then wipe the skin area with a damp gauze pad or tissue.
+Do not peel off or remove the film coating.
+The coating will fall off on its own.

-- To use the pad (wipe) or swab, open the package according to the directions.
-When treating a bee sting, remove the stinger before using the medicine.
+- Pad or swab: Open the package according to the directions.
+When treating a bee sting, remove the stinger before you use the medicine.
 Wipe the pad or swab across the affected skin area.

 - Ask your doctor if you should cover your treated skin with a bandage.
-If you do this, be sure to let the medicine dry before putting the bandage on.
+Let the medicine dry before you put the bandage on.